treyhunner/treyhunner.github.com/source/_posts/2021-09-16-how-to-flatten-a-list-in-python.markdown

 ]
 ```

-This comprehension looks two levels deep, just like our nested `for` loops did.
+This comprehension loops two levels deep, just like our nested `for` loops did.
-Note that the order of the `for` clauses in the comprehension must remain the same as the order of the `for` loops.
+Note that the order of the `for` clauses in the comprehension **must remain the same as the order of the `for` loops**.

+The (sometimes confusing) order of those `for` clauses is partly why I recommend [copy-pasting into a comprehension][comprehension].
+When turning a `for` loop into a comprehension, the `for` and `if` clauses remain in the same relative place, but the thing you're appending moves from the end to the beginning.

 ### Could we flatten with `*` in a comprehension?